There may be hundreds of ‘classic’ songs out there, but most fans and musicians would agree that a select group of those appear more often than most.

 Modern version: Sinne Eeg

-A great way of hearing a completely fresh reinterpretation of a you’ve probably heard a million times!
+A great way of hearing a completely fresh reinterpretation of a song you’ve probably heard a million times!

 20. God Bless The Child – Billie Holiday

-It has strong religious overtones and the title refers to something her mother said to her in the course of an argument.
+It has strong religious overtones and the title lyric refers to something her mother said to her in the course of an argument.

 Billie Holiday recorded it three times, and the 1950 version with orchestra and chorus gives it a spiritual-like quality.
 This proves an excellent setting for one of the great vocal stylists.